 Make-up policy and fees:

-- If a student does 100% of an entire course with and does all the training during regular scheduled class/pool/ocean time, the student shall only pay the initial advertised fees.
+- If a student does 100% of an entire course with and does all the training during regular scheduled class/pool/open water dive time, the student shall only pay the initial advertised fees.
 No additional fees will be charged.

 - Example: A student who transfers from one open water class to another scheduled open water class.